-1.1 Key Caseload Demographics - 2023 Caseload Analysis
+1.1 Key Caseload Demographics - 2024 Caseload Analysis

-- Total caseload numbers have increased by 2% over 2022 totals and are up 6.1% from 2021 - The County of Haliburton caseload is growing at a higher rate than the City of Kawartha Lakes caseload, 5% and 1% respectively. - Caseload numbers are 6% lower than pre-pandemic levels in 2019 - Caseload composition has remained consistent year over year (2022 to 2023) and is predominantly trending with: - Singles at 65.5%; - Sole support parents at 25.5%; - $\circ$ Couples with dependents at 5.4%; and - Couples at 3.7%. - Looking at time on assistance: - Couples continue to remain on assistance the longest with an average of 9.2 years; - Couples with dependents remain on for 7.3 years; - Singles for 3.4 years; and - $\circ$ Sole support parents for 4.0 years. - Female participants, the average number of years on assistance increases as their age increases. - Since the pandemic (2020), there has been a drastic increase in the average number of months on assistance.
-Couples and couples with dependents have the highest increase with average months on assistance. - Looking back, time on assistance for couples has more than doubled since 2017 from 49 months (4.08 years) to 112 months (9.33 years) in 2023 - From an age and gender perspective: - Over half of all participants are under the age of 40. - The highest number of participants are in the 30-34 range. - This is the same for both males and females. - The second highest age group for male participants is 18 to 24.99 year olds. - 45.2% of female participants are single and 43% are sole supports. - 86.8% of male participants are single with sole supports next at 7.0% - Caseload Projection for 2024: Based on the Ministry of Children, Community and Social Services (MCCSS) demographic predictions and analysis, the total caseload is expected to increase by 10.7%, reaching 1,499 cases which is close to pre-pandemic numbers. - Approximately 20 refugees were sponsored to settle in Kawartha Lakes in 2023.
+- Total caseload numbers have increased by 5% over 2023 totals and are up 7% from 2022 - The County of Haliburton caseload is growing at a higher rate than the City of Kawartha Lakes caseload, 6% and 5% respectively. - Caseload numbers are 1% lower than pre-pandemic levels in 2019 - Caseload composition has remained consistent year over year (2023 to 2024) and is predominantly trending with: - Singles at 69.2%; - Sole support parents at 23.4%; - Couples with dependents at 3.9%; and - Couples at 3.4%. - Looking at time on assistance: - Couples continue to remain on assistance the longest with an average of 9.0 years; - Couples with dependents remain on for 7.3 years; - Singles for 3.2 years; and - Sole support parents for 3.9 years. - Female participants, the average number of years on assistance increases as their age increases. - Since the pandemic (2020), there has been a drastic increase in the average number of months on assistance.
+Couples and couples with dependents have the highest increase with average months on assistance. - Looking back, time on assistance for couples has more than doubled since 2017 from 49 months (4.08 years) to 106 months (8.83 years) in 2024 - From an age and gender perspective: - Over half of all participants are under the age of 40. - The highest number of participants are in the 30-34 range. - This is the same for both males and females. - \circ The second highest age group for male participants is 35 to 39.99 year olds. - 50% of female participants are single and 41% are sole supports. - 88% of male participants are single with sole supports next at 6.0% - Caseload Projection for 2025: Based on the Ministry of Children, Community and Social Services (MCCSS) demographic predictions and analysis, the total Ontario Works caseload for the province is to increase by 16.3%, reaching 1,649 cases locally which surpasses prepandemic numbers.
+Our prediction is lower than the provincial predictions as historically we have not increased by those amounts. - MCCSS predicts that the influx of refugees will impact the caseload across the province.
+Approximately 20 refugees were sponsored to settle in Kawartha Lakes in 2023.
 This number doesn't seem significant, yet prior to 2022 there were no refugees sponsored in our service manager areas.